PRICEWATERHOUSECOOPERS INC v PERPETUAL ENERGY INC, 2020 ABQB 6

 The Defendants filed an Application to have the claims struck or summarily dismissed under Rules 3.68(2)(b) and 7.3(1)(b).

-Justice Nation noted that in accordance with Rule 3.68(3), no evidence may be submitted when making an Application under Rule 3.68(2)(b).
+Justice Nixon noted that in accordance with Rule 3.68(3), no evidence may be submitted when making an Application under Rule 3.68(2)(b).
 The Court must accept the allegations in the Statement of Claim as true for the purposes of the Application unless they are assumptions, speculation, patently ridiculous, or incapable of proof.
-Justice Nation also noted that although no evidence may be submitted, a Court may consider the content of any document referred to in the Statement of Claim.
+Justice Nixon also noted that although no evidence may be submitted, a Court may consider the content of any document referred to in the Statement of Claim.
 A Court may also consider the circumstances and litigation history to determine whether the pleading discloses a reasonable claim.

-In considering an Application pursuant to Rule 7.3(1)(b), Justice Nation noted that the Defendants “need to establish there is no merit to the particular claim” and that Summary Judgment or Summary Dismissal is only appropriate when a Court can make necessary findings of facts and apply the law, and the process is a proportionate, expeditious, and less expensive means of achieving a just result.
+In considering an Application pursuant to Rule 7.3(1)(b), Justice Nixon noted that the Defendants “need to establish there is no merit to the particular claim” and that Summary Judgment or Summary Dismissal is only appropriate when a Court can make necessary findings of facts and apply the law, and the process is a proportionate, expeditious, and less expensive means of achieving a just result.

 The claims under the BIA were allowed to stand and were not struck or dismissed pursuant to Rules 3.68 or 7.3, respectively.View CanLII Details